AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.md

 ------------------------------------------------------------------------

--- Counting to 10
--- another hidden example of creating weekday from start of the year

-## Recursive CTE --- Following the Money
+## Following the Money

-Let's move on to a more practical example, or at least for me.
-Say you want to track the flow of money sent from one user to another.
-We can describe a possible flow of funds as such:
+Let's move on to a more practical example, or at least more practical for me.
+Payoneer is a payments platform and as a result we analyze large quantities of payments.
+A scenario that might occur is wanting to track the flow of money sent from one user to another, from that user to another and so on down the chain. \*\*Given

 User A receives the funds from somewhere and transfers it down the chain.
 Eventually, it ends up with user D and F (for simplicity we'll use a one-directional relationship).
 Starting with A, I'd like to identify the final users of the chain.